Your readers looking, give them what they're looking for.

 - When people are curious, the content needs to satisfy their curiosity

-Douglas Krantz describes how it works.
-He uses language that can be understood by people outside the industry.
-He gives the answers that are understood.
+Douglas Krantz (that's me) writes content describing how it works: He uses language that is understood by people (and customers) outside the industry.

 Douglas Krantz | Describing How It Works